 Utah State Code requires that each judicial appointee is subject to an unopposed retention election in the first general election held at least three years after the judge was appointed.
 That year becomes their “retention year” and sets their evaluation cycle with the Judicial Performance Evaluation Commission.
 State and justice court judges face a retention election every six years, while Supreme Court justices are voted on every 10 years.

 The Judicial Performance Evaluation Commission (JPEC) evaluates all judges and justices who stand for retention election in Utah, including Utah Supreme Court justices, Utah Court of Appeals judges, district court judges, juvenile court judges, and both municipal and county justice court judges.
 Each judge is evaluated in the third and fifth year of their term of office.
 For Supreme Court justices, evaluations are completed in their third, seventh, and ninth year.
 Federal court judges are not evaluated by JPEC.

 JPEC refers to the first evaluation that takes place (in the third year) as the midterm evaluation.
 Supreme Court justices receive two “midterm” evaluations in the 3rd and 7th years of their terms of office.

-Midterm evaluations are confidential to JPEC, the judge, and the presiding judge for that court level.
+Midterm evaluations are confidential to JPEC, the judge, the presiding judge for that court level, and the Judicial Council.
 The purpose of the midterm evaluation is “self-improvement.”
 Midterm evaluations give judges credible, private information that they can use to improve their performance as a judge.
 The midterm evaluations are substantially the same as retention evaluations.